JoeNavarra/Home/README.md

 ## This Website is Under Construction

-### Joseph Navarra's Personal Website
-Purdue University BSME 2021
+### Joseph Navarra's Personal Website - Purdue BSME 2021

 Please excuse this placeholder as I finalize my website.
 In the meantime, check me out on <a href="https://www.linkedin.com/in/navarrajoseph/">LinkedIn</a>.